 How Will Philippine Logistics Change as the Pandemic Recedes?

 We anticipate that there will be some time before the public feels entirely confident with gathering in public places with large numbers of people, given the inherent dangers of doing so at this moment in time.
-Logistics will remain to be a strong industry as goods and products continue to move this 2021.
+Logistics will remain to be a strong industry as goods and products continue to move.

 Fortunately for the Philippine logistics industry, it hasn’t suffered as much as a blow as specific other sectors have, such as tourism, for example.
 The tourism industry in the Philippines took a massive hit, seeing many out of work and needing to pivot (or jump ship entirely) to survive the pandemic and the lockdowns that ensued.